CareSet/ZermeloBladeTabular/README.md

 # ZermeloBladeTabularBlade
-Blade based view for Zermelo reporting engine
+Blade based tabular view for Zermelo reporting engine

 How to get started using it
 -------------------------